Latent Generative Modeling of Random Fields from Limited Training Data: Introduction

 Deep generative models (DGMs) have gained mainstream popularity by powering large language models (LLMs) \citep{openai2024gpt4} and text-to-image generators \citep{rombach2022high}, owing success to hardware and software breakthroughs, and, importantly, proliferation of massive training datasets.
 For science and engineering applications, data can be difficult and expensive to obtain, and the quantities being modeled are often infinite-dimensional functions of space and/or time, further exacerbating the data challenges.
 In order to fully leverage the power of DGMs in these scenarios, more research is needed on approaches to supplement the training of these models using domain knowledge to offset the data limitations.

 This paper considers the challenge of learning to sample from distributions of continuous functions in the absence of large, dense training datasets.
 These \textit{random fields} are ubiquitous in science and engineering for modeling randomness in physical processes that vary spatially and/or temporally.
-For example, random fields can model the distribution of material properties in heterogeneous media \citep{ostoja1998random}, the velocity field in a turbulent flow \citep{doi:10.1137/S0036141002409167}, or the temperature profiles for climate patterns \citep{Guillot_2015}.
+For example, random fields are used to model material properties in heterogeneous media \citep{ostoja1998random}, contaminant spread in ground water \citep{guo_2019}, velocity fields in turbulent flows \citep{doi:10.1137/S0036141002409167}, and temperature profiles and rainfall intensities for climate patterns \citep{Guillot_2015}.
 Training data for DGMs in these settings can be limited in three (not necessarily mutually exclusive) ways: 1) only relatively few total training data points are available, 2) each measurement may only provide partial/sparse information, and 3) only indirect measurements (i.e., of a related random field) are possible.
-Depending on data availability, two common scientific problems are the \textit{reconstruction} of random fields from sparse measurements and \textit{inference}\footnote{We use ``inference" to refer to solving inverse problems involving random fields, and mainly refer to the ``inference" stage of DGMs as ``sampling" to avoid confusion.} of unobserved random fields from indirect (and potentially limited number of) data.

-As DGM research has progressed from single-step (e.g., generative adversarial networks (GANs) \citep{goodfellow2014}, variational autoencoders (VAEs) \citep{Kingma2013AutoEncodingVB}) to multi-step (e.g., score-based/diffusion models \citep{ho2020denoising,nichol2021improved}, flow matching \citep{lipman2022flow,tong2023improving}) to more recent latent-space models (e.g., latent diffusion \citep{rombach2022high}, latent flow matching (LFM) \citep{dao2023flow}), there has been a parallel research effort to tailor these approaches for science and engineering.
-A common focus is imposing constraints on DGMs to supplement training data with domain knowledge.
-These constraints are most commonly differential equation residuals, popularized by physics-informed neural networks (PINNs) \citep{RAISSI2019686}, but statistical constraints have also been considered \citep{wu2020enforcing}.
-Single-step DGMs offer a relative ease of incorporating constraints and a natural setting to output continuous functions but suffer from training instability and mode-collapse \cite{saxena2021generative}.
-Multi-step DGMs offer improved sample quality and stability but tend to work in a discretized (pixelized) space, and care is needed to enforce constraints on intermediate, noisy samples during training \citep{bastek2025physicsinformeddiffusionmodels}.